 Developing knowledge and skills in Public Relations and Communication

 The Communication Management and Public Relations degree provides an understanding of the Communication industries in general, and the Public Relations industry in particular.
-On this course you will develop knowledge and skills in areas such as interpersonal, group and organisational communication, as well as studying public relations ideas and strategies in different situations, for example political and media contexts.
+The course helps to develop knowledge and skills in areas such as interpersonal, group and organisational communication, as well as studying public relations in different situations, for example political and media contexts.

 The Communication Management and Public Relations degree will give you the opportunity to study both Internal Communication which will focus on our relationships with others in for example personal and work contexts, and External Communication which will focus on the theory and practice of Public Relations, including media and political contexts.
 New and emergent digital technologies relevant to these fields are explored throughout the curriculum.
 A key aim of the course is to give you a deeper understanding of different theory & ideas and how these relate to the professional and working environment.
 An optional placement year where students work in a supervised, industry-based setting is also offered.
 There are also formalised options to study abroad as part of the degree in year 2 (usually 1 semester), and to spend a year (between 2nd and final year) studying specialised electives at a US university as an alternative to placement.